Game Management Unit 27

 Rocky Mountain Bighorn Sheep

-Overview: There are currently three hunted populations of Rocky Mountain bighorn sheep in Unit 27.
+Overview: There are currently four hunted populations of Rocky Mountain bighorn sheep in Unit 27.
 The first is the Upper Blue River hunt area that has an estimated population of approximately 200 bighorns.
 The former Foote Creek and Bear Canyon hunt areas have been combined, expanded and renamed to create this new hunt area.
 With the increased area incorporated into a single hunt, hunters should expect to spend a lot of time scouting to be able to adequately cover the area.
 Most of the terrain is rugged and is within the Blue Range Primitive Area.
 This limits access to foot or horseback only.

 The Upper Blue River Hunt Area is defined as: that portion of Unit 27 beginning at the junction of U.S. Hwy 180 and the New Mexico state line; south along the New Mexico state line to Forest Trail 41; northwest along Forest Trail 41 to the Little Blue River; south-southwest along the Little Blue River to the confluence of the Blue River; north along the Blue River to Forest Trail 14; west on Forest Trail 14 to U.S. Hwy 191; north on Hwy 191 to U.S. Hwy 180; east on U.S. Hwy 180 to the New Mexico state line.